Hadaka Matsuri: Thousands gather for Japan's annual 'Naked Festival'

 The shingi are more sought after than the less-coveted twigs, which can be taken home.
 The whole event lasts around 30 minutes and participants emerge with a few cuts, bruises and sprained joints.

 Visitors come from all across Japan and a few from abroad to take part.
-Some attend the event alone, but many participants as part of teams that represent local businesses.
+Some attend the event alone, but many participants join as part of teams representing local businesses.

 Men in loincloths bathe in cold water to purify their souls as part of the "Hadaka Matsuri" (Naked Festival) at Saidaiji Temple on February 15, 2020 in Okayama, Japan.